kailash-manasarovar/statement/docs/timeline/2026/august.md

 - (Aside: there's another moment in the film where someone says, "can we go home now".
 It's Charlie. *Swim Charlie swim!
 Don't look back...* I don't know if anyone noticed that #GreatRay).

-## Egg extraction in Dublin
+## Sedated-surgery egg extractions

-- And from here, slowly but surely, the evil starts to come to light and I realize I've not only been subject to rape while sedated, I've also been subjected to surgeries too.
+- And from here, slowly but surely, the evil starts to come to light and I realize I've not only been subject to rape while sedated, I've also been subjected to surgeries.
+- And the surgeries out-evil the rapes 1M-to-1, by the way.

 ## *Oeuf*